 Pleading not guilty doesn’t automatically mean that your ticket is going to be dismissed.
 It is ultimately up to the judge to make this decision.
 It is always better to speak with the prosecutor to see if you can negotiate deal.
 If the prosecutor does not offer you a deal of any kind, you can appeal directly to the judge.

 The state has some fairly strict laws regarding speeding, and getting speeding tickets in New York is never fun.
 You should always try to avoid getting a ticket (we have tips for you here), but if you end up getting one, you have numerous options to explore.
-You can choose to plead guilty and pay the fine, go to traffic school (maybe), or go to court to fight it.
+You can choose to plead guilty and pay the fine, go to a good traffic school (maybe), or go to court to fight it.
 It is a good idea to weigh your options carefully before making a final decision.